 Here Michal is willing to go against her own father, the king, in order to protect her beloved David.
 It sounds as if this marriage is rock solid.
 There is love.
 There is loyalty.
 What could possibly come between these two?
 As is the case in many relationships, it turns out to be something that sounds rather silly, but it causes a crisis in David’s life nonetheless.

 And as the ark of the Lord came into the city of David, Michal Saul’s daughter looked through a window, and saw king David leaping and dancing before the Lord; and she despised him in her heart.2 Samuel 20:16

-She was willing to trick her own father who was on a murdering rampage because she had so much love in her heart for David, but dancing she can’t take.
-Dancing, turns out to be the thing that will drive a wedge between her and David.
+She was willing to trick her own father, who was on a murdering rampage because she had so much love in her heart for David, but dancing she couldn’t take.
+Dancing turns out to be the thing that will drive a wedge between her and David.
 When Michal confronts him later, we see how David responds to a crisis in his relationships.

 And David said unto Michal, It was before the Lord, which chose me before thy father, and before all his house, to appoint me ruler over the people of the Lord, over Israel: therefore will I play before the Lord.2 Samuel 19:21

 When faced with this crisis, David chooses to take the side of the Lord.
 When a relationship goes into crisis, you will only be blessed if you choose the side of the Lord.
 Sometimes this means that God is going to reconcile the relationship.
 Other times, however, it means that God is going to let that relationship leave your life.

 God went on to bless David tremendously, but Michal was cursed because of her sin.